NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Render doc seems to sometimes report No Resource when using OOP approach, despite the fact there seems to be no issues.

 Could of been the primitive lifetime, and lack of proper copy ctor, from local var to member within viewer class.
 Ok it doesn't seem to be this.
+But it does make sense if were not initializing key objects on construction is better just to store ptrs we can allocate later without needing to do default initialization of member and then copy / move (replacement) later on when real allocation is done via separate member functions which can create issues if the default initialization and destruction of the original initialized member data is not handled correctly.

+If Primitive or mesh is not set (and thus default initialization is used (which is not initialized)) the errors occur.
+So it does make sense to go back to storing them as ptrs, so they can be allocated when needed as oppose to doing default initialization of member then copy / move with assignment in separate call to replace the default initialized members which causes issues.

 Don't terminate on invalid uniform, as may of just been optimized out, alright for debugging though, as this is what led me to realize the shader was not been ran (along with seeing a fixed colour on the triangle when no colour was set, very weird, didn't know OpenGL would still execute without shader guess it reverts to legacy).